oskarprzybylski23/FAC-Dotnet-Workshop/README.md

 1. clone your copy, and cd into it
 2. Run `dotnet restore` to install all the dependencies
-3. Run `dotnet run` to start the server (should error due to routes not guarnteeing return)
+3. Run `dotnet run` to start the server (should error due to routes not having a return)

 This app already has the basic structure and templates created.
 Your job is to fill out the necessary functions in the controllers so the routes can perform the required operations.